pomelio/website/apps/cookbook/data/articles/wallaby_lang.md

 - Extensibility.
 The Wallaby runtime is easily extensible.
 Users are encouraged to suggest new features, and the development team will consider and add appropriate extensions to meet these requirements.

-For example, this is a page program to render a markdown document into a webpage.
+For example, this is a page program to render the current markdown document into a webpage.

 📄 [https://github.com/pomelio/website/blob/main/apps/cookbook/bin/article.wby](https://github.com/pomelio/website/blob/main/apps/cookbook/bin/article.wby)